behnazkhoshnood/tadig-restaurant/README.md

 - Interactive elements.

-- Informetive item descriptions with their images.
+- Informative item descriptions with their images.

 - Easy to use.

-- Colorful navbar menu which is unique for each page which makes the navigation easier.
+- Colorful navbar menu is unique for each page which makes navigation easier.

-- A carousel slide for food images in the home page to attract the customers.
+- A carousel slide for food images on the home page to attract the customers.

-- It's easy to find navbar, contacts, social media links and sign in / sign up button in all the pages.
+- It's easy to find navbar, contacts, social media links, and sign in / sign up button in all the pages.

-- The top and bottom food menu buttons make it easier to navigation throughout the food menus.
+- The top and bottom food menu buttons make it easier to navigate throughout the food menus.

 - Beautiful photos of the dishes and drinks attract the customers.